George Alogoskoufis

 While recognizing the necessity of trade, Greek thinkers are wary of markets as profit-seeking can undermine virtue.
 Commerce is associated with instability and inequality and economic regulation is often advocated.

 Greek economic thought had a profound impact on subsequent intellectual traditions.
 Medieval Scholastics adopted Aristotle’s views on money and usury.
-Renaissance humanists revisited classical ideas about civic life, and early modern economists engaged with Greek concepts, directly or indirectly.
-The distinction between use value and exchange value, the analysis of money, and the emphasis on ethical constraints all resonate in later economic theory.
+Renaissance humanists revisited classical ideas about civic life, and early modern economists engaged with Greek concepts, such as scarcity, the division of labor and efficiency in production directly or indirectly.
+The distinction between use value and exchange value, the analysis of money, and the emphasis on ethical constraints also resonate in later economic theory.

 Conclusion